Staying Safe on Social Media: A Simple Guide

 Why Age Rules Matter

 Most social media sites have age limits.
 For example, Facebook only allows users who are 13 or older.
 Still, many kids lie about their age to sign up.
-Some parents even help them.
-These rules are not just for fun - they help protect your child’s privacy and safety.
-Always check the age limit before letting your child join a new site.
+These rules protect your child’s privacy and safety, so always check the age limit before letting your child join a new site.

 Safe Social Media Habits for Kids